This discussion on whether homosexuality is wrong or not raises some interesting viewpoints; it's a particularly

-Homosexuality wrong, and homosexuality is a sin, and not forgetting homosexuality in the Bible are all strong emotive phrases.
-Not many people are neutral on the subject, especially those looking at the subject from biblical perspectives.
+Homosexuality wrong is a strong emotive phrase.
+Not many people are neutral on the subject, especially those looking at it from biblical perspectives.

-Sex and sexuality are of course core in life.
-Without them species would simply die out.
-Many creatures are in fact hermaphrodite, carrying both sexes in one animal.
+Sexuality is of course core in life.
+Without it species would simply die out.
+Many creatures are in fact hermaphrodite, carrying both in one animal.
 For example, when snails copulate, each fertilizes the eggs of the other.

 On the other hand, all mammals are either male or female, though it is not uncommon to see same-sex creatures like cows and dogs rutting with each other.
-With animals (other than humans) there can be no 'homosexuality wrong' or 'homosexuality is a sin'.
-Only humans recognise the rightness and wrongness of things.
+With animals (other than humans) there can be no homosexuality is a sin.
+Only we recognise the wrongness of things.

 Without a doubt, in the Christian world, virtually all Believers would say that God's first choice is a harmonious, faithful, heterosexual relationship.
 Such is the Christian's calling, but how many actually achieve it?
-Even in the Christian context it is doubtful that more than fifty percent of Christians realise such an ideal after conversion to Christ.
+Even in the church context it is doubtful that more than fifty percent of Believers realise such an ideal after conversion.
 It is simply is a very high calling that few of God's fallen creatures will ever reach.

 Even more so, if we accept Jesus's word that simply looking at another person with lust in the heart is, spiritually speaking, just as wicked as adultery itself.
-Speaking candidly, and forcefully, he commanded us to 'pluck out the eye'.
-He was obviously not literally speaking, but we cannot avoid or dismiss the ernestness of His powerful words.
+Teaching his disciples candidly, and forcefully, he commanded them to "pluck out the eye;" obviously not literally, but we cannot avoid or dismiss the ernestness of His powerful words.